PacktPublishing/Enterprise-Application-Architecture-with-NET-Core/README.md

 The book starts with a brief introduction to Enterprise Architecture, which will help you to understand what enterprise architecture is and what the key components are.
 It will then teach you about the types of patterns and principles for software development and explain the various aspects of distributed computing to keep your applications effective and scalable.
 These chapters act as a catalyst to start the practical implementation, and design and develop applications using different architectural approaches such as Layered architecture, Service Oriented Architecture, Microservices and Cloud-specific solutions.
 ## Instructions and Navigation

-All of the code is organized into folders.
-Each folder starts with a number followed by the application name.
-For example, Chapter02.
+All of the code is organized into folders.For example, Chapter02.

-Chapters 1, 4, 5, 8, and 9 does not have any code files.

 The code will look like the following:
 ```